Nanjing Massacre: Massacres of civilians

 American vice consul James Espy arrived in Nanjing on January 6, 1938, to reopen the American embassy.
 He gave a summarized description of what happened in the city:

 The picture that they painted of Nanking was one of a reign of terror that befell the city upon its occupation by the Japanese military forces.
 Their stories and those of the German residents tell of the city having fallen into the hands of the Japanese as captured prey, not merely taken in the course of organized warfare but seized by an invading army whose members seemed to have set upon the prize to commit unlimited depredations and violence.
 Fuller data and our own observations have not brought out facts to discredit their information.
 The civilian Chinese population remaining in the city crowded the streets of the so-called "safety zone" as refugees, many of whom are destitute.
 Physical evidences are almost everywhere to the killing of men, women and children, of the breaking into and looting of property and of the burning and destruction of houses and buildings.

 It remains, however, the Japanese soldiers swarmed over the city in thousands and committed untold depredations and atrocities.
 It would seem according to stories told us by foreign witnesses that the soldiers were let loose like a barbarian horde to desecrate the city.
 Men, women and children were killed in uncounted numbers throughout the city.
 Stories are heard of civilians being shot or bayoneted for no apparent reason.

-On 10 February 1938, Legation Secretary of the German Embassy, Rosen, wrote to his Foreign Ministry about a film made in December by Reverend John Magee to recommend its purchase.
+On February 10, 1938, Legation Secretary of the German Embassy, Georg Rosen, wrote to his Foreign Ministry about a film made in December by Reverend John Magee to recommend its purchase.

-During the Japanese reign of terror in Nanjing—which, by the way, continues to this day to a considerable degree—the Reverend John Magee, a member of the American Episcopal Church Mission who has been here for almost a quarter of a century, took motion pictures that eloquently bear witness to the atrocities committed by the Japanese....
+During the Japanese reign of terror in Nanjing—which, by the way, continues to this day to a considerable degree—the Reverend John Magee, a member of the American Episcopal Church Mission who has been here for almost a quarter of a century, took motion pictures that eloquently bear witness to the atrocities committed by the Japanese...
 One will have to wait and see whether the highest officers in the Japanese army succeed, as they have indicated, in stopping the activities of their troops, which continue even today.